 Another good way to discourage pests is to make thorough house cleaning part of your regular routine.
 Vacuuming, decluttering, and washing linens at higher temperatures can be highly effective.
 Even mattresses and pillows should be vacuumed regularly.
 Steam cleaning can act as a safe alternative that will get rid of bugs without exposing your family to harsh (and potentially toxic) cleaning agents.
 Frequent cleaning and tidying up will minimize how much food pests can find to live off of and can allow you to zero in on vulnerabilities in your home to ensure pests never come in.

 Even if you’re eco-conscious, no one should have to deal with the potential health risks posed by certain pests.
+And while almost 90% of us will be faced with our own body issues, all of us will be faced with how to go about pest control in an eco-friendly way.
 With these tips in mind, you can alleviate the need for conventional and harmful pest control and use tried-and-true methods that will protect both your loved ones and the environment.